-We recommend not changing the default SSH port in line with avoiding low-benefit security-through-obscurity practices.
-Changing the port may be useful to cut cruft out of logs, but this should only be done in specific situations where that is a primary concern.
+Maintain the default SSH port as a norm.
+Changing the port should only be done in specific situations where that is a primary concern.

 Disable password authentication and use key-only authentication for root or, alternatively, disable root login completely.
-Make sure to use strong SSH keys, at least 2048-bit RSA but recommended 4069; ECDSA is no longer recommended for technical reasons, and Ed25519 and elliptic curve algorithms are not widely supported enough.
+Use strong SSH keys: at least 2048-bit RSA but recommended 4096; ECDSA is no longer recommended for technical reasons; and Ed25519 and elliptic curve algorithms are not widely supported enough.

 Use passphrases for any interactive keys, but not for non-interactive processes.
 Set up or copy and change ownership on SSH keys from the root account to the user home directory.
 Install fail2ban where it’s practical.